The International Potato Festival Xylofagou

 The Annual Potato Festival

-The International Potato Festival in Xylofagou, Cyprus, is a vibrant celebration dedicated to one of the island’s most important agricultural products—the potato.
-Held annually in the charming village of Xylofagou on September 20, located in the Larnaca District, the festival is a testament to the significance of potato farming in the region and serves as a lively showcase of Cypriot culture, tradition, and agricultural prowess.
+The International Potato Festival in Xylofagou, Cyprus, celebrates one of the island’s key agricultural products—the potato.
+Held every year on September 20 in the village of Xylofagou, located in the Larnaca District, the festival highlights the importance of potato farming in the region.
+It also showcases Cypriot culture, traditions, and agricultural achievements.

 History and Significance